On this page The wine

 Tasting notes

-Light golden with a green rim.
-Nose: aromatic herbs (bay, anise, menthol) alongside green apple, lemon zest, lime and grapefruit.
-Palate brings the fruit back, with the same herbal layer wrapped around it.
-Medium-plus acidity, mineral wet-stone character, the saline lift the Atlantic site is known for.
-Full body for Albariño, smooth structure, long finish with a sea-breeze pull.
+Light golden in the glass, with a green rim.
+The aromatics lead with herbs, bay, anise and menthol, sitting next to green apple, lemon zest, lime and grapefruit.
+That fruit returns on the palate, and the herbal layer wraps right around it.
+Acidity sits at medium-plus, the texture carries a wet-stone minerality, and there’s the saline lift the Atlantic site is known for.
+Body is full for an Albariño, the structure stays smooth, and the finish runs long with a sea-breeze pull.

 At the table